Main menu

 Over the last 2-3 years thousands of trainee energy assessors and Home Inspectors responded to newspaper adverts promising a lucrative career in what quickly became a saturated marketplace for Domestic and Non Domestic Energy Assessors.

 The company (and its various fronts) has long been the target of fierce criticism by industry professionals for its misleading adverts and high-pressure sales tactics.
-During the initial "interview" prospective students were asked to undergo an "aptitude" test to determine suitably.
+During the initial "interview" prospective students were asked to undergo an "aptitude" test to determine suitability.
 Everyone seemed to pass... with flying colours.

 Energy assessor training advert: a phone call